cascadeth/OSU-IT-Tool-Mods/README.md

 As an alternative, you may use the fork of Stylish called Stylus: https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne

 ### What:
-This repo provides a set of user styles (note: only supported use with Stylish add-on) for multiple sites that OSU IT services use, as well as a few user scripts (note: only supported use with Tampermonkey add-on).
+This repo provides a set of user styles (note: only supported use with Stylus add-on) for multiple sites that OSU IT services use, as well as a few user scripts (note: only supported use with Tampermonkey add-on).
 Basically, our in-house written "themes" for the tools we use at the OSU Service Desk under Information Services.